george-hawkins/snippets/j-link-edu-mini.md

 In the `JLinkExe` output above, you can see it updated the firmware on my debugger from the version compiled on "Oct 22 2019" to one compiled on "Jan 4 2021".

-It also reminds you that J-Link EDU Mini can only be used for non-commerical purposes:
+It also reminds you that J-Link EDU Mini can only be used for non-commercial purposes:

 ![terms of use](images/j-link-edu-mini/terms-of-use.png)